andy8radshaw/sei-group-project-3/README.md

 ## The Brief

-* **Build a full-stack application** by making your own backend and your own front-end
+* **Build a full-stack application** by making your own back-end and your own front-end
 * **Use an Express API** to serve your data from a Mongo database
 * **Consume your API with a separate front-end** built with React
 * **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models